Midlothian campaign: The constituency of Midlothian

 By this point, Gladstone was already planning his return to full-time politics.
-At Hawarden Castle, an increasingly confident Gladstone was analysing Liberal wins at several by-elections.
-He detected a swing in the national mood and told Granville: ″The pot is beginning to boil.″ Gladstone had never warmed to his current constituency in south-east London, feeling the constituency was too suburban, thereby lacking the industrial vigour of Lancashire and the glamour of his former Oxford University constituency.
+At Hawarden Castle, an increasingly confident Gladstone was analyzing Liberal wins at several by-elections.
+He detected a swing in the national mood and told Granville: ″The pot is beginning to boil.″ Gladstone had never warmed to Greenwich, his current constituency in south-east London, feeling the constituency was too suburban, lacking the industrial vigor of Lancashire and the glamour of his former Oxford University constituency.
 He was now in full search for a new constituency.
-After his announcement that he would not stand again in Grenwich, he also made clear that he was interested to receive offers from local Liberal organisations.
-There were two offers before him; first up Leeds, a constituency with more than 50,000 voters and a Liberal stronghold.
+After his announcement that he would not stand again in Greenwich, he also made clear that he was interested to receive offers from local Liberal organizations.
+There were two offers before him: first, Leeds, a constituency with more than 50,000 voters and a Liberal stronghold.

-The other offer was the constituency of Edinburghshire, popularly known as Midlothian, in Scotland.
+The other offer was the county constituency of Edinburghshire, popularly known as Midlothian, in Scotland.
 Created in 1708, the constituency of Midlothian was, compared to Leeds, just a tiny constituency with only 3620 voters.
-Nevertheless, Midlothian offered a sophisticated, metropolitan environment which were steeped in the tradition of the Scottish Enlightenment.
-Furthermore, it was a battleground for influence between two of the most powerful Scottish aristocratic families: The Duke of Buccleuch and the Earl of Rosebery were fighting for supremacy here since the 1860s.
-In 1868 the long Conservative supremacy had come to an end when the Liberals sponsored by the Earl of Rosebery had won in Midlothian; in 1874 Lord Dalkeith heir to the Duke of Buccleuch, had been able to win the seat back with a narrow majority for the Conservatives.
-Nevertheless, Rosebery convinced Gladstone that Midlothian was an ideal place to start his campaign.
-In the past, Scotland had become a stronghold for Liberalism.
+Nevertheless, Midlothian offered a sophisticated, metropolitan environment steeped in the tradition of the Scottish Enlightenment.
+Furthermore, it was a battleground for influence between two powerful Scottish aristocratic families: The Conservative Duke of Buccleuch and the Liberal Earl of Rosebery were fighting for supremacy here since the 1860s.
+In 1868 a long Conservative dominance had come to an end when the Liberals, sponsored by the Earl of Rosebery, had won in Midlothian; in 1874 Lord Dalkeith, heir to the Duke of Buccleuch, had been able to win the seat back with a narrow majority for the Conservatives.
+Nevertheless, Rosebery convinced Gladstone that Midlothian was an ideal place to base his campaign.
+In the past, Scotland had been a stronghold for Liberalism.